top of the page

 This document outlines the main changes in labor law introduced by the so-called August Decree (Decree-Law No. 104/2020), which entered into force on August 15, 2020, as the latest measure adopted by the Government to address the Covid-19 emergency.

-In addition to the main topic of social safety nets, other changes introduced by the August Decree will be discussed, such as: the exemption from paying social security contributions for companies that do not apply for temporary layoff benefits, employment-related contribution incentives, and regulations on fixed-term contracts, the extension of the ban on layoffs, further installment plans for suspended payments, and the doubling of the limit on corporate welfare benefits for 2020.
+In addition to the main topic of social safety nets, other changes introduced by the August Decree will be discussed, such as: the exemption from paying social security contributions for companies that do not apply for temporary layoff benefits, contribution relief for employment, and regulations on fixed-term contracts, the extension of the prohibition on layoffs, further installment plans for suspended payments, and the doubling of the limit on corporate welfare benefits for 2020.

 Ordinary unemployment benefits, ordinary unemployment allowance, and exceptional unemployment benefits